 Micah E. Marcus

-Formerly a partner at Kirkland & Ellis, Micah is now a member in our firm’s Litigation and Business Restructuring Services Departments.
+Formerly a partner at Kirkland & Ellis, Micah is now a member in our firm’s Litigation and Strategic Advisory and Restructuring Departments.
 He focuses his practice on all aspects of complex commercial litigation, from case development and discovery through trial and appeal.
 He has more than 18 years of experience in general commercial litigation handling an array of matters including contractual disputes, ERISA and pension matters, labor disputes, asset and business valuation disputes, securities actions and all forms of commercial torts, such as fraudulent transfer, fiduciary duty and negligence claims.
 Micah also routinely advises clients regarding corporate liability relating to potential litigation, as well as corporate public disclosure requirements, risk management and general fiduciary obligations concerning corporate restructuring matters.